All Episodes

 The second thing I want to say is I like to listen to your guests and kind of cross-reference them and see if I can find any of these phenomena that tend to drift over into other fields.

-And I was listening real intently one night to Richard Hoagland explaining hyperdimensional, the idea of hyperdimensional physics, which is something like They figure that the sun couldn't supply all the energy based on thermonuclear detonation alone, so they theorized that the planets revolving around the sun actually causes this tangential acceleration, this spinning action of the planets around the sun, causes energy to be pulled out of a higher dimension somehow.
+So they theorized that the planets revolving around the sun actually causes this tangential acceleration, this spinning action of the planets around the sun causes energy to be pulled out of a higher dimension somehow.

-They theorized that it was somehow setting up a field where that piece of glass and that little straw could maintain the same space and time together.
+And I used to think that was just due to the incredible speed, but they said, no, it was different, that they theorized that it was somehow setting up a field where that piece of glass and that little straw could maintain the same space in time together.

-I thought, boom, there it is.
+And I thought, boom, there it is.

-That's Richard Hogan's hyperdimensional physics.
+That's Richard Hoagland's hyperdimensional physics.

 Somehow the debris or the static charge of the electricity spinning for just a moment sets up a place where that piece of straw and that glass can occupy the same place at the same time.

-Kind of like the remnants of the Philadelphia Experiment.
+Kind of like remnants of Philadelphia experiment.

 Sure.